 Construction of two new cargo berths and an associated cargo terminal.
-On completion by December 2017, cargo operations will be transferred from the Eastern Docks to the Western Docks.
-This will free up space in the Eastern Docks for the continued development of the ferry terminal which is the busiest in Europe.
-Expanded cargo handling facilities in the Western Docks will allow Dover to grow its cargo business which predominantly caters for reefer trades in fresh produce.
+Cargo operations are being transferred from the Eastern Docks to the Western Docks to free up space in the Eastern Docks for the continued development of the ferry terminal which is the busiest in Europe.
+Expanded cargo handling facilities in the Western Docks allow Dover to grow its cargo business which predominantly caters for reefer trades in fresh produce.

 Phase 2 - Marina and public realm

 Construction of a new marina in the outer harbour including a new pier, and a major waterfront regeneration creating public spaces and piazzas with new leisure, retail and residential space, set against the unique backdrop of the harbour, White Cliffs of Dover, and Dover Castle.
 The new marina will be accessible at all states of the tide.